Pokémon Mega Brave and Mega Symphonia: Japanese Card List (Full List)

 Pokémon: Mega Brave Secret Rare Card Gallery

 The Secret Rare cards in any given set are usually alternate art variants of cards found elsewhere in the set.
 For example, the card numbered 064/063 below is the same Bulbasaur that’s found in the main set (as card 001/063), but it’s much scarcer, and has a full art illustration.
-Something else you’ll notice is that the numbering on Secret Rare cards goes above the designated number of cards in the set; for example, there are 63 cards in Mega Brave, but the numbering for Secret Rare cards begins at 64, as you can see below.
+Something else you’ll notice is that the numbering on Secret Rare cards goes above the designated number of cards in the set; for example, there are 63 cards in Mega Brave, but the numbering for Secret Rare cards begins at 64, and ends at 92, as you can see below.
 Let’s check out the Mega Brave Secret Rare cards:

 Pokémon: Mega Brave Secret Rare Card List